Satbir-Singh-42/SolarScope-AI/README.md

 1. **Installation Planning**: Analyzes rooftop images to recommend optimal solar panel placement
 2. **Fault Detection**: Identifies defects and performance issues in existing solar panel installations

-The application is built as a full-stack web application with a React frontend and Express.js backend, designed for deployment on Replit with PostgreSQL database integration.
+The application is built as a full-stack web application with a React frontend and Express.js backend, designed for deployment with PostgreSQL database integration.

 ## Features